A Complete Guide to Buying Ham

 - City ham generally refers to ham that is cured by brining, sometimes smoked, and sold fully cooked.
 There are many different types of city ham.

 What About Canned Hams?

-Scary-looking canned hams aren't really hams in the sense that they are an intact cut of meat.
-Instead, they're made out of scraps of ham meat, plumped full of saline, that are pressed together into the can.
-The taste and texture suffers, so it's best to avoid canned hams altogether.
+Canned hams aren’t really hams in the sense that they are an intact cut of meat.
+Instead, they’re made out of scraps of ham meat, plumped full of saline, that are pressed together into the can.
+The taste and texture suffers, so it’s best to avoid canned hams altogether.

-So what are the differences between the two?
 Basically, city hams generally refer to hams that are cured by brining, sometimes smoked, and sold fully cooked.
 Country hams are cured with a dry rub, hung to dry, and sold uncooked.

 - Cooked or uncooked?
 Usually sold uncooked.

 - Smoked or unsmoked?
 Country hams can be smoked or unsmoked.